docusign/code-examples-java/README.md

 1. **Create room with Data.**
    [Source.](./src/main/java/com/docusign/controller/rooms/examples/R001ControllerCreateRoom.java)
-   This example creates a new room in your DocuSign Rooms account to be used for a transaction.
+   This code example creates a new room in your DocuSign Rooms account to be used for a transaction.
 1. **Create a room from a template.**
    [Source.](./src/main/java/com/docusign/controller/rooms/examples/R002ControllerCreateRoomWithTemplate.java)
-   This example creates a new room using a template.
+   This code example creates a new room using a template.
 1. **Create room with Data.**
    [Source.](./src/main/java/com/docusign/controller/rooms/examples/R003ControllerExportDataFromRoom.java)
-   This example exports all the avialalble data from a specific room in your DocuSign Rooms account.
+   This code example exports all the avialalble data from a specific room in your DocuSign Rooms account.
 1. **Add forms to a room.**
    [Source.](./src/main/java/com/docusign/controller/rooms/examples/R004ControllerAddingFormsToRoom.java)
-   This example adds a standard real estate related form to a specific room in your DocuSign Rooms account.
+   This code example adds a standard real estate related form to a specific room in your DocuSign Rooms account.
 1. **How to search for rooms with filters.**
    [Source.](./src/main/java/com/docusign/controller/rooms/examples/R005ControllerGetRoomsWithFilters.java)
-   This example searches for rooms in your DocuSign Rooms account using a specific filter.
+   This code example searches for rooms in your DocuSign Rooms account using a specific filter.
 1. **Create an external form fillable session.**
    [Source.](./src/main/java/com/docusign/controller/rooms/examples/R006ControllerCreateExternalFormFillSession.java)
-   This example create an external form that can be filled using DocuSign for a specific room in your DocuSign Rooms account.
+   This code example create an external form that can be filled using DocuSign for a specific room in your DocuSign Rooms account.